 (Information relating to the amount of equity required for the business to become operational should be included, i.e. what is the cost of building/conversion.
 In this section information should also be provided relating to weekly/monthly profit forecast (including the costing for the day to day running of the business utilities, insurance, wages etc).
-It will be best practice to include a number of projections, e.g. based upon occupancy rate of suggested or until the business is economically viable).
-7. Appendices (All of the Business Plan supporting documents should be provided.
+It will be best practice to include a number of projections, e.g. based upon occupancy rate of 25%, 50%, 75% and 100% and over a period of time (projections for a period of 5 years is suggested or until the business is economically viable).

+7. Appendices

+(All of the Business Plan supporting documents should be provided.
 They could include, research into the market, letters of intent or specific orders which relate to the business, references, portfolio of previous businesses, legal documentation and examples of marketing information.
 Please ensure that the appendices are referenced within the business plan).